conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

          ID: 859c7995b3e1554bd4a456aee82a45f0c6ade2f7
      ```

+### package_revision_mode

-As a final note related to the revisions, if we try to compute the package ID of our recipe using
+As a final section related to the revisions, if we try to compute the package ID of our recipe using
 the ``package_revision_mode`` Conan will take into account the package revision of the
 requirements too.
 Let's see what happens if the binaries for the ``fmt`` recipe are not
 available: